Former NFL Linebacker Sentenced To 40 Years For Role in $10 Million Ponzi Scheme

 Robertson and Vaughn’s investors were carefully chosen either for their lack of business knowledge or their close relationship to Robertson, according to the SEC complaint.

-“Defendants targeted unsophisticated senior citizens and former football coaches, donors and alumni” of schools Robertson attended and teams for which he had played, including the University of Virginia, where he was a standout linebacker, Fork Union Military Academy and the National Football League, where he played for the Philadelphia Eagles in 2003.
+“Defendants targeted unsophisticated senior citizens and former football coaches, donors and alumni” of schools Robertson attended and teams for which he had played, including the University of Virginia, where he was a standout linebacker, Fork Union Military Academy, and the National Football League, where he played for the Philadelphia Eagles in 2003.

-Robertson eventually had more than 60 investors, but began running out of new investors and became involved in a loan fraud scheme, according to court documents.
+Robertson eventually had more than 60 investors but began running out of new investors and became involved in a loan fraud scheme, according to court documents.

-Ironically, SEC documents show, Cavalier Union was already insolvent just a short time after it launched and even the businesses that did exist, the restaurants, all eventually closed.
+Ironically, SEC documents show Cavalier Union was already insolvent just a short time after it launched, and even the businesses that did exist, including the restaurants, all eventually closed.

 Robertson went back to his investors and told them he could help them gets loans and obtain lines of credit.
 He submitted falsified loan applications to banks and credit unions.

-Robertson and Vaughn told potential investors Cavalier Union was registered with the SEC, but the SEC report says that no steps were ever taken to register the company.
+Robertson and Vaughn told potential investors that Cavalier Union was registered with the SEC, but the SEC report says that no steps were ever taken to register the company.

 Court documents indicated Robertson’s scheme continued through March 2016.